mlz-ictrl/nicos/doc/source/services/monitor.rst

 Other widgets have to be specified by a key named ``widget``:

-* ``widget`` -- if set, this names a class (with fully-qualified module name) such as ``nicos.demo.monitorwidgets.VTas`` that takes over the display for this field.
+* ``widget`` -- if set, this names a class (with fully-qualified module name) such as ``nicos.guisupport.tas.TasWidget`` that takes over the display for this field.
 The additional accepted keys are defined by the widget.

 Another possibility is to use Qt Designer to create a custom widget layout and